 The most common sources of income for retirees in the U.S. are Social Security and personal savings (including investments).
-TRS members have the additional security of a defined benefit pension plan in which benefits are paid based on their years of service and their final average compensation.
-Defined benefits are guaranteed during the lifetime of the member.
+TRS members have the added security of a defined benefit pension plan in which the monthly benefit amount is based on both their years of service and their average final compensation.
+Defined benefits are guaranteed for the member's lifetime.

 All TRS members contribute a percentage of their earned income as a share of the funding for their retirement, disability, and death benefits.
 TRS employers also contribute a share based on their employees' total earned income.
 The employer contributions go into a statewide pool and those pooled funds are invested by the Montana Board of Investments to provide long-term funding for TRS benefits.